nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 Open your favorite web browser and visit `localhost:3005`.
 You will see a white page with the words 'Hello World!'.
 You've just created your first application!
 Press `CTRL + C` on your keyboard to end the local server.

 Its working on our local computer but people on the web can't see it yet.
 We need to find a server to host our app or we can find a hosting provider to host our application.
-Since we don't know how to configure servers yet we are better off using a hosting provider / service.
+Since we don't know how to configure servers yet we are better off using a hosting service.

 Heroku is a great hosting service for web applications of different types.
 [Create a free account using their website](https://www.heroku.com/).
 Next install the command line interface (CLI) toolbelt for Heroku found [here](https://devcenter.heroku.com/articles/heroku-cli).
 This toolbelt will allow us to use the command line to push our application from our local computer to Heroku for hosting.